infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

     └── redis.tf
 ```

-The terraform files are contains same resources in different environment but the only difference was the values of the variables.
+The Terraform files contain the same resources in different environments, but the only difference is the values of the variables.
-That is lot of Repeated Code.
+That is lot of repeated code.

 ## The Terragrunt Revelation

 That’s when I discovered Terragrunt.
 Terragrunt is a thin wrapper for Terraform that provides extra tools for keeping your Terraform code DRY (Don’t Repeat Yourself).
 It allows you to manage multiple Terraform modules in a single repository and reuse code across different environments.
 Terragrunt’s ability to manage remote state, generate configurations, and apply configurations across multiple environments made it the perfect solution for my environment management woes.

 How we reduce the repeated code using Terragrunt:

 First step was to make a module of the resources with all the changeable variables exposed, Next was to use them in each environment.

-> The new setup with Terragrunt
+> The new folder structure using Terragrunt

 ```text
 .